-legislation is the Employment Standards Act ("ESA").
-The legislation is primarily meant to establish a minimum floor of rights for most of the labor market but also represents the chief source of protection for employees in non-unionized work.58 As such, no employer is permitted to contract out of the ESA to avoid its application; any term in an employment contract directly relating to a legislated benefit is enforceable only if it provides the employee with a greater benefit than that stipulated in the ESA.59
+Each province in Canada has enacted their own version of employment standards legislation setting minimum terms and conditions in areas such as wages, vacations, and termination of employment.
+In Ontario, the relevant legislation is the Employment Standards Act ("ESA").
+The legislation is primarily meant to establish a minimum floor of rights for most of the labor market but also represents the chief source of protection for employees in non-unionized work.
+As such, no employer is permitted to contract out of the ESA to avoid its application; any term in an employment contract directly relating to a legislated benefit is enforceable only if it provides the employee with a greater benefit than that stipulated in the ESA.

 The Supreme Court of Canada ("Supreme Court") in Machtinger v.
-HOJ Industries explained that individual employees, especially in non-unionized workplaces, are often in a position of drastically unequal bargaining power in relation to their employer.60 A person's work is fundamental to his life, providing both financial means and a sense of social purpose.
+HOJ Industries explained that individual employees, especially in non-unionized workplaces, are often in a position of drastically unequal bargaining power in relation to their employer.
+A person's work is fundamental to his life, providing both financial means and a sense of social purpose.
 Meanwhile, it is generally rare for employers to find themselves facing significant labor shortages.
 The result is that the terms of an employment contract cannot always be relied on as a manifestation of free bargaining power.
 It is this inherent power imbalance and bargaining inequity which employment standards legislation is meant to remedy.
-Courts are therefore to give employment standards legislation a broad and liberal interpretation so to ensure that its protection extends to as many employees as possible.61 The result is that any contractual term in an employment relationship that violates employment standards legislation is null and void for all purposes.62
+Courts are therefore to give employment standards legislation a broad and liberal interpretation so to ensure that its protection extends to as many employees as possible.
+The result is that any contractual term in